trailofbits/algo/README.md

         "\"#----------------------------------------------------------------------#\"",
 ```

-Advanced users who want to install Algo on top of a server they already own or want to script the deployment of Algo onto a network of servers, please see the [Advanced Usage](/docs/advanced-usage.md) documentation.
+Advanced users who want to install Algo on top of a server they already own or want to script the deployment of Algo onto a network of servers, please see the [Deploy to Ubuntu](/docs/deploy-to-ubuntu.md) documentation.

 ## Configure the VPN Clients